 But it’s when, or how, he says Those boys again that knocks me backward down the aisle.
 It’s how he shakes his head between the lights of oncoming traffic when, for a moment, I feel him, those boys and their mother, the raw and tentacled absence of the (dead) father.
 My heart hiccups, clouds my lungs with a dust chalky and gray.

-I wipe my nose on what’s left of his sleeve, clear my throat, ask, “How can you take all this on and still shimmer, still glow?”
+I wipe my nose on what’s left of my sleeve, clear my throat, ask, “How can you take all this on and still shimmer, still glow?”

 He shrugs his shoulders.
 “Love.”